Paul Elvstrøm: Training

 Elvstrøm was a very early innovator in training techniques.
 For example, he used the technique of 'sitting out' or hiking using toe-straps to a greater degree than previously, getting all his body weight from the knees upwards outside the boat, thus providing extra leverage to enable the boat to remain level in stronger winds and hence go faster than his competitors.
 This technique required great strength and fitness, and so after the 1948 Olympics, in order to improve his physical conditioning in readiness for the 1952 games, Elvstrøm built a training bench with toe-straps in his garage to replicate the sitting-out position in his dinghy.
 He then proceeded to spend many training hours on dry land sitting out on the bench at home.

-“He did take sailing to a level that you had to call it a sport,” said Jesper Bank, a principal at Elvstrom Sails and a two-time Olympic gold medalist for Denmark.
+“He did take sailing to a level that you had to call it a sport,” said Jesper Bank, a principal at Elvstrøm Sails and a two-time Olympic gold medalist for Denmark.
 “Before Paul, you would see competitors with pipes in their mouths and wearing skippers’ caps.
 At that time, they certainly thought he was superhuman.”

 According to an obituary by the International Finn Association, "He was a sportsman and the first real sailing athlete.
 He trained harder and longer than anyone else so that when the day of the race came he was better prepared than anyone else.
 He was famous for his physical strength and fitness, able to out-hike anyone on the race course.”

 Business

-Elvstrøm established a manufacturing company, Elvstrøm Sails, whose products included masts, booms, and sails.
-Displaying a keen marketing mind to go along with his engineering nous, the business grew rapidly and by the 1970's Elvstrøm products were seen on boats all around the world.
+In 1954, Elvstrøm established a manufacturing company, Elvstrøm Sails, whose products included masts, booms, and sails.
+Displaying a keen marketing mind to go along with his engineering nous, the business grew rapidly and by the 1970s Elvstrøm products were seen on boats all around the world.

+Today, Elvstrøm Sails is among the world's leading sailmakers, employing around 300 worldwide.
+Elvstrøm founded his business in the family villa just north of Copenhagen.
+It grew out of its premises multiple times, and today, Elvstrøm Sails is based in Aabenraa in the south of Denmark.

 Personal life

 Elvstrøm was married to Anne, who pre-deceased him by three years; together they had four daughters: Pia, Stine, Gitte and Trine.

-Elvstrøm continued to sail in his later years until Parkinson’s disease began to afflict him.
+Elvstrøm continued to sail in his later years until Parkinson's disease began to afflict him.
 In 2009 he sailed his Dragonfly trimaran — solo — to visit his daughter Gitte and her family on the east coast of Sweden, 600 miles from his home.

-Elvstrøm’s success and celebrity brought personal stress.
+Elvstrøm's success and celebrity brought personal stress.
 At the 1972 Games in Munich, under the pressures of competition and his challenges facing his sail-making business, he suffered a nervous breakdown.

 He died on 7 December 2016 at the age of 88, after battling Alzheimers for a few years.